ProvisionGenie/ProvisionGenie/Docs/docs/deploymentguide/1-registerapp.md

 - Change the working directory to the `ProvisionGenie/Deployment/Scripts` folder
     - `cd ./ProvisionGenie/Deployment/Scripts`
 - Run the script `./Create-AadAppRegistration.ps1`
-> Note that this will create the AAD App Registration in the  AAD tenant with the name `ProvisionGenieApp`.
-If you wish to provide a custom name then optional parameters are available `./Create-AadAppRegistration.ps1 -AadAppName MyCustomAadAppName`
+> Note that this will create the AAD App Registration in the  AAD tenant for current subscription with the name `ProvisionGenieApp`.
+If you wish to target another subscription or provide a custom name then optional parameters are available `./Create-AadAppRegistration.ps1 -SubscriptionId "00000000-0000-0000-0000-000000000000" -AadAppName MyCustomAadAppName`